henrybyhee/fuzzy_name_match/README.md

 3. **[Soundex](#3-soundex-classic)**
 4. **[Soundex-Jaccard](#4-soundex-jaccard-custom)**

 Each of these algorithms excel at solving different challenges of name matching.
-You'll find that they are complementary in nature.
+You'll find that they tend to be rather complementary.
+This suggests that they work well in [combination](#practical-use).

 To better tackle the challenge of name matching, each algorithm comes with a preprocessing stage and a comparison stage.
 Input names undergo a series of preprocessing first before similary score is calculated in the subsequent comparison stage.